-I keep Canadian REITs in my TFSA and RRSP.
+I only keep Canadian REITs in my TFSA or RRSP.
 Why?

 Real Estate Investment Trusts (REITs) are companies that invest in real estate assets and distribute their income (primarily from rent) to shareholders, usually in the form of dividends, return of capital, and income.
 While it depends on the REIT, if the REIT distributes a portion of their income as return of capital, interest, capital gains or dividends, each portion will be taxed accordingly.
 Keeping REITs inside a TFSA or RRSP avoids this tax complication.